 When the conversion is done, the iTunes videos you own now are all DRM-free.
-Then you could select them in the computer and open them in VLC Media Player directly!
+Then you could select them on the computer and open them in VLC Media Player directly!
 Enjoy iTunes videos on VLC Media Player now!

 Read through the whole tutorial, we could make a conclusion that the main difference between VLC Media Player and QuickTime Player refers to QuickTime Player would be less compatible than VLC Media Player since QuickTime Player would be mostly used to play iTunes movies.
-As a result, if you are a Mac user and is fond of watching iTunes movies, it would be better to use QuickTime Player.
+As a result, if you are a Mac user and are fond of watching iTunes movies, it would be better to use QuickTime Player.
 But VLC would be more compatible but you would fail to watch iTunes movies on it.
 In the nutshell, you'd better select the one according to your need.